roylecj2/fhir-training-smart/README.md

+Copy of the Module 6 SMART app Launch exercise pointed to my local FHIR server

 # Module 6: Implement SMART App Launch Exercises
 This repository provides the initial **SMART Launch App** source code for the Module 6 Implement SMART App Launch workshop exercises, as part of the FHIR Fundermentals for Australian Developers course.